BenjaminCrout/Exercises/Readme.txt

 Exercises for Ruby on Rails.
 In this repository I will cover an array of various exercises using an assortment of Techniques I have learned in my classes at the Davinci Institute, under the direction of Jason Noble.

+Expected Output for number_of_seconds.rb file when run from the command line is:

+There are 60 seconds in a minute
+There are 60 minutes in an hour
+There are 24 hours in a day
+There are 7 days in a week
+That means there are:
+3600 seconds in an hour,
+86400 seconds in an day,
+604800 seconds in a week
+That means when you turn 20, you've been alive for 628992000 seconds, and if you make it to 100, you will have lived 3144960000 seconds.
+Make them count!

+NOTE: Use descriptive variable names, and calculate the values.